ArturoBarriga/federated-digital-twins-use-cases/Use_Case_1_Centralized_Federation/README.md

 ## Overview

 A regional water authority manages a shared water source serving three farms, each owned by a different organization.
-Every farm has a digital twin that monitors soil moisture, local weather conditions, and current irrigation usage.
+Every farm has a Digital Twin (DT) that monitors soil moisture, local weather conditions, and current irrigation usage.
 The farms use different DT platforms: Eclipse Ditto (Farm 1), Eclipse BaSyx AAS (Farm 2), and an NGSI-LD context broker (Farm 3),  exposing different data models and field names.

-A central manager requests all farm digital twins through technology-specific adapters.
+A central manager requests all farm DTs through technology-specific adapters.
 Each adapter reads the farm's native twin, maps platform-specific schema and field names into a canonical schema, and forwards the result to the central manager.
 The central manager runs a proportional deficit-weighting algorithm that computes water allocation quotas for each farm based on its soil moisture deficit, field area, and available water.
 Eligible farms receive their quota as a command; the adapter writes it into the farm's native actuator feature.
 Commands are authoritative, farms cannot override the central decision.

 ## Federation Strategy